http://Thriveworks%20Forbes%20Award%20Logo%20for%20Best%20Online%20Couples%20Therapy%20Services%20of%202024

 Kerri: To prepare for your first couples counseling session, you can ensure that both partners have signed the consent for treatment forms and that Zoom is set up on your computer or phone.
 You and your partner can also discuss your relationship goals in order to have a clear view of what you hope to accomplish in couples counseling.

-Starting Couples therapy in Philadelphia
+Couples therapy FAQs

 What is couples therapy?